mrexonontomatdiscord/mrexonontomatdiscord.github.io/README.md

 The lead developer of the project is `Discord: @.exonontom`.

 If you wish to partake in the development of Exonontom Tech API, contact the Lead Developer, `@.exonontom`.
+Applications are always open unless announced otherwise, Exonontom will announce any major changes to the Discord Server.